twnelson0/EMShowerMC/README.md

 # EMShowerMC
-Monte Carlo Electromagnetic Shower Code
+Monte Carlo Electromagnetic Shower Code for the final project of Physics 736.